Worakow1138/Moonrise/README.md

         def test_setup(self):
             ### Settings the persist argument to True allows for persistent browser sessions that will remain open and available for reuse with the self.use_current_browser() method ###
             self.open_browser("chrome", persist=True)
+            ### moon_driver is the webdriver created with open_browser and can be directly controlled from the test case.
             self.moon_driver.maximize_window()

         def test_teardown(self):